Seongschik/Seongschik/README.md

 I'm: 전성식 (Ten Sen Shchik)

-Age: 30
+Age: 31

 Education: Graduated from Gubkin Russian State University of Oil and Gas

 About Me:

-🌏 Currently based in Ansan
+🌏 Currently based in South Korea, Seongnam

 💡 Passionate Overseas Developer with a focus on Java